SUSE-Technical-Marketing/EIB-demos/mgmt-single-node/README.md

 - Static IPs or DHCP network configuration
 - Metal3 and the CAPI provider

-This article is oriented for ATIP.
-However, you can modify which components you want to install.
+You can pick which components you want to install.
 You can install just RKE2 with Cilium and Rancher Prime if you are building a lab or a test environment.

 Before creating the ISO with EIB, is necessary to modify the following values in the `mgmt-cluster-singlenode.yaml` file:

 - `${ROOT_PASSWORD}` - The root password for the management cluster.
-This could be generated using `openssl passwd -6 PASSWORD` and replacing PASSWORD with the desired password, and then replacing the value in the `mgmt-cluster-singlenode.yaml` file.
-The final rancher password will be configured based on the file `custom/files/basic-setup.sh`.
+This could be generated using `openssl passwd -6 PASSWORD` and replacing PASSWORD with the desired password, and then replacing the value in the `mgmt-cluster-singlenode.yaml` file, this is the OS password.
+The final Rancher password will be configured based on the file `custom/files/basic-setup.sh`.

 - `${USER_PASSWORD}` - The suse-user password for the management cluster.
 This could be generated using `openssl passwd -6 PASSWORD` and replacing PASSWORD with the desired password, and then replacing the value in the `mgmt-cluster-singlenode.yaml` file.
 SLE Micro 6.0 doesn't allow ssh login as root user, always is best having a user that is not root for rutinary OS maintenance.